TensMyNaTillIspam/TensMyNaTillIspam/README.md

 #Hello!!
 Im typically called Eyes in online spaces!

+Minor!
+DNI if you are a FREAK and like diddling LITTLE KIDS

 I use He/they prounons nowadays

 AFAB!
 I lowkey forget that not everyone is AFAB :/

+Uh dni if homophobic/transphobic/proshipper/pedo

 <!--
 **TensMyNaTillIspam/TensMyNaTillIspam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.